Everything You Need to Know about Architectural 3D Rendering

 What is 3D Rendering?

-What is needed to create a 3D Rendering of any object?
+What is needed to create an Architectural 3D Rendering of any object?

 To create a 3D image, the following are needed.